DevOpsPlayground/DPG-Meetups-Next.js/README.md

 }
 ```

-8. Inside of our Homepage component we now need to ensure that:
+8. Inside our Homepage component we now need to ensure that:
  - we are destructuring the correct key (``allEvents``):
  ```javascript
  export  default  function  Homepage({ allEvents }) {